grisselfaura/Gris_MS4_project/README.md

 -Blog app requested from client.
 Pending to implement for this project due to timelines.
 -Depending on number of services to be display a pagination could be implemented.
 -Footnote Links to the Page has been not been implemented yet.
+-Investigate if code for the Edit/Delete modal code could be refactor.

 <div align="right">
     <b><a href="#table-of-contents">↥ Back To Top</a></b>